section-engineering-education/engineering-education/articles/agora-cloud-screenshots/index.md

 [On-Premise recording](https://docs.agora.io/en/Recording/product_recording?platform=Linux) is similar to cloud recording, but you need to set up your own Linux server using the components provided by Agora to record the streams or capture screenshots.

-Compared with On-premise Recording, Cloud Recording is more convenient as it does not require deploying Linux servers.
+Compared with on-premise recording, cloud recording is more convenient as it does not require deploying Linux servers.

 If you'd like to learn more about the differences between cloud recording and on-premise recording, refer to this [FAQ answer](https://docs.agora.io/en/All/faq/onpremise_cloud).